 - Working in an orphanage: You are cooking with the children, playing with them, teaching them and just taking care of them.

 - Teaching: In general you support a teacher, help the students with all kinds of things or do extra curricular activities like sports.

 - Healthcare: Medical and nursing students can observe and assist in healthcare delivery.
 There are also projects to raise the awareness of HIV.

 - Farming: You are helping locals and learn about their methods.
 It is only recommended if you are fit and willing to do heavy work.
 The climate in Ghana doesn’t make it easy.

-The most popular organisations to find placements are Volunteering in Africa, Global Volunteer Network, Volunteer Corps Organisation, BUNAC and Original Volunteers.
+The most popular organisations to find placements are Global Volunteer Network, Volunteer Corps Organisation, BUNAC and Original Volunteers.
 Most positions are available throughout the whole year and you can choose your date.